GabrielCamba/Grants-Program/applications/openPayroll.md

 #### <a name="step2"></a>2.- Develop the user interface based on the design created in the previous step.

 Implement a frontend with focus on usability, since we understand that the main obstacle for this type of solutions is the difficulty in their use by 'normal users'
+The frontend includes:
-The frontend includes a dashboard for the owner of the contract, where they can create a new contract and configure its parameters.
-The frontend includes a dashboard for the payees of the contract, where they can claim the payments that are already released.
+- A Dashboard for the owner of the contract, where they can create a new contract and configure its parameters
+- A dashboard for the payees of the contract, where they can claim the payments that are already released.

 #### <a name="step3"></a>3.- Implement and test the payroll contract

-We will develop a contract, its purpose is to manage a treasury, that can be spent by the parameters set by the owner at creation point.
+Build an Ink! contract, its purpose is to manage a treasury, that can be spent by the parameters set by the owner at creation point.
 Those parameters can be changed over the time and more beneficiaries can be added or removed.
-The data contained on chain will be the addresses of the beneficiaries, the owners address, the period, the base payment and the multipiers.
+The data contained on chain are the addresses of the beneficiaries, the owners address, the period, the base payment and the multipiers.
 This information is public and accessible though the blockchain explorer for every person to access.

 #### <a name="step4"></a>4.- Integrate the interface with the contracts

-We will add polkadotJs to generate all the posible interactions with the contract.
+Use polkadotJs to generate all the posible interactions with the contract.
 On one side we will have the creation parameters that will be filled in order to create a new contract, and in the other side we will have all the contract interactions that will be also divided in two.
 One for changing the current parameters in the contract and other for claiming the payments that are already released.
 Once the treasury has funds, the only way to spend is by the beneficiaries claiming their payment.
 This ensures that the funds are always available for the payees and cannot be spent by the contract owner.

 #### <a name="step5"></a>5.- Quality Assurance